GLVis/glvis-js/live/README.md

    - Default host and websocket port are `localhost:8080`.
    - You can also use `{hostname}:8080` if you are connecting from another device on your network.
-   - Press `space` (or double-tap on mobile.) to pause the stream or, in the case that a "pause" message was sent, resume the stream.
+   - Press `space` (or double-tap on mobile) to pause the stream or, in the case that a pause message was sent, resume the stream.
    - Does not currently work in Safari from https://glvis.org/live (seems to require a secure websocket).

 4. `cd mfem/examples && ./ex9` in a separate terminal